aelzenaar/ncea-notes/unibooks.md

 ### Differential geometry
  * Manfred do Carmo, _Differential Geometry of Curves and Surfaces_.
 Differential geometry, without any more machinery than multivariable calculus.
 Quite dry and very computational.
 This is actually useful for physics (in particular, PHYSICS 201).
 (516.36 C28Y)
  * Michael Spivak, _A Comprehensive Introduction to Differential Geometry_.
-Five volumes of painfully typeset beautiful geometry.
+More differential geometry than you need in your life.
 (516.36 S76)

 ## Postgraduate texts